vitessio/website/content/en/docs/design-docs/query-serving/reserved-conn.md

 Use of reserved connections are controlled by the `vtgate` flag `-enable_system_settings`.
 This flag has traditionally defaulted to **false** (or off) in release versions (i.e. `x.0` and `x.0.y`) of Vitess, and to **true** (or on) in development versions.
-It is therefore important that you specify this flag explicitly, so you are sure whether it is enabled or not, independent of which Vitess release/build/version you are running.
+From Vitess 12.0 onwards, it defaults to **true** in all release and development versions (see https://github.com/vitessio/vitess/issues/9125).
+It is therefore advisable that you specify this flag explicitly, so you are sure whether it is enabled or not, independent of which Vitess release/build/version you are running.

 If you have reserved connections disabled, you get the "old" Vitess behavior, where most setting most system settings (e.g. `sql_mode`) are just silently